N.B. Click here for LIT Journal 1999

 communication, and like the other contributors to this issue he recommends the

 use of a modified form of international English in these circumstances.
-What all the articles demonstrate, from their different standpoints, is that

 a mutually understandable common language, be it English or Esperanto, is only